magnetotellurics/ModEM/README.md

 ModEM_OO - User Guide | Package Instructions - 04/09/2024

-    ModEM (Modular Electromagnetic) is a program for inversion of 3D EM datasets, originally developed at Oregon State University using Fortran 95, with numerous extensions of the code by various collaborators over the past decade.
+    ModEM (Modular Electromagnetic) is a software for inversion of 3D EM datasets, originally developed at Oregon State University using Fortran 90, with numerous extensions of the code by various collaborators over the past decade.
     In order to put together the best approaches developed since its conception, into a leaner and more easily extended/maintained code, a new ModEM version has been implemented, using Fortran 2003 Object Oriented features.
-    Result of a partnership project between Observatório Nacional and Shell-Brazil.
-    The new version (referred to as ModEM_OO) implements new capabilities including:
+    Result of a partnership project between Observatório Nacional and Shell-Brasil, this version (referred to as ModEM_OO) implements new capabilities including:

         - Controlled Source Electromagnetic (CSEM) datasets.
         - Anisotropic models with Vertical Transverse Isotropy (VTI).
         - The Multi-Resolution (MR) Grids described in Cherevotova et al. (2018).

-    The code is of course not nearly as throughly tested as the stable ModEM code previously distributed to academic users.
+    The code is of course not nearly as throughly tested as the stable Mod3DMT code previously distributed to academic users.
 Additional work will be required to improved efficiency and parallelization.
 Furthermore, due to copyright issues we do not provide the 1D solver required for CSEM (primary field computations).
 Further details on making use of CSEM